Best Bone Marrow Transplant Treatment in India

 Type 3: Umbilical Cord Transplant

-Advantage of Allogenic Stem Cell Transplant: A very major benefit of an allogenic transplant is that donor stem cells can make their open immune cells which could kill any cancer cells that remain even after chemo and radiation therapy.
+Advantage of Allogenic Stem Cell Transplant: A major benefit of an allogenic transplant is that donor stem cells can make their own immune cells, which could kill any cancer cells that remain even after chemo and radiation therapy.
 This is called the graft vs cancer effect.

 Donors can also be asked to donate more stem cells if needed in the future.

-It is also known as a haploidentical transplant.
+It is also known as a haploidentical transplant in India.
 It uses the stem cells of the donor, who shares half the genetic markers with the recipient.
 It can be a child, parent, or sibling.
 In this type of transplant, the donor and the recipient share the same genes, so the chances of a successful transplant increase.

 Understanding HLA Match